White Dove by Benjamin Moore is a perfect white paint. See it in REAL spaces and find out how and where to use it best!

 Tip: If you have White Dove cabinets and want white walls or trim, consider painting them White Dove as well.
 Use different sheens to add visual interest between trim/cabinets and walls.

-Below are images of White Dove by Benjamin Moore in three different kitchens.
+Below are images of White Dove by Benjamin Moore in four different kitchens.

 Benjamin Moore White Dove in Bedrooms